spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-map-filters.md

 3. Click on the **Environment** drop-down list and select a cluster type.
 The cluster list displays matching clusters.

-4. Click on the **Status** drop-down list and select **Running** status.
+4. Click on the **Status** drop-down list and select the **Running** status.
 The cluster list displays clusters matching the selected cluster type and status.
 You can combine as many filters as you require.
+Only clusters that satisfy all filter requirements are displayed.

 5. Click on **Clear All**.
-The filters are removed and the cluster list displays all clusters.
+The filters are removed and the cluster list displays all clusters in your selected scope.

 6. Enter a cluster profile name in the **Profiles** field.
 The cluster list displays all clusters deployed with the specified cluster profile.

 7. Click on **Clear All**.
-The filters are removed and the cluster list displays all clusters.
+The filters are removed and the cluster list displays all clusters in your selected scope.

 8. Enter a cluster name in the **Search** field.
 The cluster list displays the cluster matching the specified name.
    Select the row of the matching cluster.
 The cluster details appear in the **Overview** tab of the selected cluster.

 9. Select **Clusters** from the left **Main Menu**.
-All the clusters deployed in your selected Palette project appear in the clusters list.
+All the clusters deployed in your selected scope appear in the clusters list.
 Click on the **Filter** button.
 The **All Filters** pane appears.

    ![Cluster All Filters pane](/clusters_cluster-management_cluster-map-filters_cluster-all-filters.webp)